 “Laem Son Beach is ideal for families seeking a tranquil getaway by the sea.
 It’s also located near Wat Laem Son, home to a large white Buddha statue facing the ocean.”

-As the sun sets, the golden light reflecting on the calm sea and the pine trees creates a breathtaking view, making Laem Son Beach one of the most picturesque sunset spots in Chumphon.
+During sunset, the golden light reflecting off the sea and the pine trees creates a breathtaking scene, making Laem Son Beach one of the most beautiful sunset viewpoints in Chumphon Province.

 How to Get There

-By private car: From Chumphon town, take Highway No. 41 toward Lang Suan District, then continue on Highway No. 4012 (the coastal road) toward Pak Nam Lang Suan.
-Laem Son Beach is located near Wat Laem Son.
+- By private car: From Chumphon town, take Highway 41 toward Lang Suan District, then continue along Highway 4012 (the coastal road) to Pak Nam Lang Suan.
+Laem Son Beach is located in the same area as Laem Son Temple.

-By public transport: Take a train or bus to Lang Suan Station, then hire a motorcycle taxi or local songthaew to Laem Son Beach or Wat Laem Son.
+- By public transportation: Take a train or bus and get off at Lang Suan Station.
+From there, hire a motorcycle taxi or take a local songthaew to Laem Son Beach/Laem Son Temple.

 Travel Tips